John Dillermand

 John Dillermand ("John Penisman", "John Willieman" or "John Dongman") is a Danish stop motion animated children's television series about a man and his very long penis.
 It premiered on 3 January 2021 on DR Ramasjang.

 Premise

 John Dillermand is a middle-aged man who wears a red-and-white striped bathing costume.
 He has a penis that can extend to a length of dozens of meters.
-John uses his prehensile penis (which stretches through his clothes) as a tool, such as to tame lions or to fly about like a helicopter.
+John uses his prehensile penis (which stretches within his clothes) as a tool, such as to tame lions or to fly about like a helicopter.
 But it also often acts independently of John, getting him into trouble.

+Episodes

+The series premiered on DRTV on 2 January 2021.
+The second season came out 14 October 2022.